chemnerd28/manim-Chemistry/README.md

 ## Making Bohr diagrams:

-Bohr diagrams are very outdated, but drawing them might be usefull to communicate certain ideas.
+Bohr diagrams are very outdated, but drawing them might be useful to communicate certain ideas.
 Here all you have to do is set the number of protons, electrons and neutrons and you will get a nice diagram:

 ```
 from manim import *